 1. Support of L1-RSRP measurement and reporting on SSB(s) with PCI(s) different from serving cell PCI

-2. Support of up to K[=4] SSBRI-RSRP [pairs/beams] in one report [where at least one [pair/beam] associated with a PCI different from serving cell PCI can be reported] (FFS: if K is a component candidate value)
+2. Support of up to K SSBRI-RSRP in one report where K is a component candidate value

-3. The maximum number of [RRC-configured] PCI(s) different from serving cell PCI for L1-RSRP measurement] (FFS: whether to split this for FR1 and FR2) (FFS: whether/how to capture different values/behaviors for periodic/aperiodic/semi-persistent L1-RSRP measurement)
+3. The maximum number of RRC-configured PCI(s) different from serving cell PCI for L1-RSRP measurement]

-[4.
-The max number of SSB resources configured to measure L1-RSRP within a slot with PCI(s) same as or different from serving cell PCI [across all CC]]
+4. The max number of SSB resources configured to measure L1-RSRP within a slot with PCI(s) same as or different from serving cell PCI across all CC

-[5.
-The max number of SSB resources configured to measure L1-RSRP with PCI(s) same as or different from serving cell PCI [across all CC]]
+5. The max number of SSB resources configured to measure L1-RSRP with PCI(s) same as or different from serving cell PCI across all CC

-[6.
-Support on that SSB(s) with PCI(s) different from serving cell PCI configured for L1 beam measurement and report are not included in SSBs with PCIs configured for L3 mobility measurement]
+6. Support on that SSB(s) with PCI(s) different from serving cell PCI configured for L1 beam measurement and report are not included in SSBs with PCIs configured for L3 mobility measurement

-[7.
-The maximum number of configured additional PCIs is X1 when time domain positions and periodicity of configured SSBs with additional PCIs are the same as time domain positions and periodicity of the serving cell SSBs]
+7. The maximum number of configured additional PCIs is X1 when time domain positions and periodicity of configured SSBs with additional PCIs are the same as time domain positions and periodicity of the serving cell SSBs

-[8.
-The maximum number of configured additional PCIs is X2 when time domain positions and periodicity of configured SSBs with additional PCIs are different with time domain positions and periodicity of the serving cell SSBs]
+8. The maximum number of configured additional PCIs is X2 when time domain positions and periodicity of configured SSBs with additional PCIs are different with time domain positions and periodicity of the serving cell SSBs

-[9.
-Supported mode inter-cell measurement: {inside SMTC, both inside and outside SMTC}]

-[10.
-Supported mode of measurement over overlapped SSBs: {overlapped, both overlapped and non-overlapped}]

-[11.
-Maximum number of overlapped SSBs in one SSB resource for L1-RSRP measurement]
+11. Maximum number of overlapped SSBs in one SSB resource for L1-RSRP measurement